 5. Car Speaker Enhancement Kit May Solve Rattle

 A car speaker enhancement kit can sometimes solve these issues.
 These kits are relatively inexpensive and come with a variety of parts to try out for the best fit.

 The most common part of this kind of kit is an acoustic foam that goes between your speakers and doors, so it’s worth trying one if you’re experiencing rattling sounds from your speakers.

 These are cheap and can give you a hundred dollars worth of fix within moments.

 6. Block Bass From the Side Speakers

 Using a bass blocker to prevent the bass sound from moving to the side speakers.
-This will work only if you hear rattling sound when the music has low-frequency sound.
+This will work only if you hear a rattling sound when the music has a low-frequency sound.

 For this to work, you need to figure out which speaker is causing the issue.
 After you find the culprit, you need to install a bass blocker so that the speaker doesn’t rattle.
 This is a relatively cheap fix but requires a fair bit of time to accomplish.

 7. Try Adjusting the Sound Settings on Your Stereo System